Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 #### Usage

 Example use case:
-- Measuring the usability of a design using the System Usability Scale (SUS) and using this data for optimization.
+- Measuring the usability and trustworthiness of a design using the System Usability Scale (SUS) and using this data for optimization.

 ## Process